 - Munich: Schwabing is the most popular, but it can be expensive.
 The English Garden is another good option.

 - Rome: With a very limited metro system, getting around Rome by bus can be a nightmare.
 For that reason, I would simply choose an area that is connected by the metro.

 - Vienna: Head for the Spittelberg quarter in the Neubau district.

 What Does the Hotel Star System Mean?

 After location, it's the amenities themselves that you'll want to know about.
 And this is where the star system comes in.

 We know that a five-star hotel is going to be pretty luxurious but what do the stars actually mean?

 The short answer is: Just about anything, but probably not what you're thinking.

-Not only is the system different in each country, but the assessment is based entirely on objective facilities and services provided and is not in any way related to ambience, charm or other subjective criteria.
+Not only is the system different in each country, but the assessment is based entirely on objective facilities and services provided and is not in any way related to the ambiance, charm, or other subjective criteria.
 Think government ratings.
 Is there a restaurant?
 Check.
 Is there a toilet and shower/bath in every room?
 Check.
-In the end there's gonna be a count of all the yesses that will bestow the hotel with some number of government stars.
+In the end, there's gonna be a count of all the yesses that will bestow the hotel with some number of government stars.